Tachyon Interactions: Quantized fields

 We know very well that the choice of one or the other sector of the mass shell for ordinary particles is Lorentz invariant.
 How do we know that the helicity is a Lorentz invariant label for tachyons?
 Here is a simple table of calculations done using the Dirac spinors for simple plane wave solutions of the two types of Dirac equations.
 The first row is known as a scalar and the second row is called a pseudoscalar; they are all invariant under p-o Lorentz transformations. [$\bar{\psi} = \psi^\dagger \gamma^0$]

-In both cases some convenient normalization of the spinors was used.
 We see here that the helicity is indeed a Lorentz invariant number; and we also see a sort of symmetry between the roles of s and h.
+Further comparisons for higher rank tensors are given in reference \cite{CS3}

 This identification leads directly to the definition of Lepton Number for each type.

 Here $[N, \psi]_{-} = -\psi$ for either field.